Cirugía minimamente invasiva

 contradictorios.

-equipos de radiofrecuencia representan en estos casos una
+fungible y los equipos de radiofrecuencia representan en estos casos

-como un gas derivado del oxígeno con propiedades germicidas y
+del ozono como un gas derivado del oxígeno con propiedades

-antiinflamatorias.
-Su uso tiene un especial interés en la
+germicidas y antiinflamatorias.
+Su uso tiene un especial interés en

 altamente satisfactorios de su utilización en el tratamiento